Proton vpn microsoft edge extension 2026

 - On very old hardware, there may be more noticeable performance trade-offs.
 An upgrade to a faster system can help with smooth browsing.

-I’ve found Proton VPN’s Edge extension to be a reliable companion for everyday browsing.
+Narrative wrap-up I’ve found Proton VPN’s Edge extension to be a reliable companion for everyday browsing.
 The blend of quick access, per-site controls, and a strong privacy foundation makes it one of my go-to tools when I’m hopping across work tasks, streaming, and online research.
 If you prioritize privacy without sacrificing too much speed, this extension is worth trying.
 Remember, the best privacy setup is a layered approach: VPN, HTTPS-first browsing, careful account security, and smart browsing habits.

 Frequently asked questions expanded